 ***Feeling a bit peckish?
 Visit Petisqueira Conqvistador for a quiet lunch filled with great service and delicious, typical Portuguese cuisine.
 A lovely spot to relax since this restaurant is located along a dead-end near Castelo de São Jorge.***

 Castelo de São Jorge – I was a bit disappointed with this Lisbon attraction.
 Sure, standing at the summit of Lisbon’s tallest hill gives you an exquisite view of the city, but there are other parts of Alfama where you can get an amazing view for free.
 I just felt that the history and ruins of this charming castle were a bit lacking.
-I personally would not spend money to venture back inside (if you don’t want to walk uphill from Largo das Portas do Sol, you can either take bus 37 from Praça da Figueira or ride tram 28.)
+I personally would not spend money to venture back inside (if you don’t want to walk uphill from Largo das Portas do Sol, you can either take bus 37 from Praça da Figueira or ride tram 28.
+If you decide to ride Tram 28, be sure to stop at Conserveira de Lisboa for some delicious food!)

 ***Looking for one of the best views in Lisbon?
 Then from Castelo de São Jorge, walk to Miradouro da Nossa Senhora do Monte to get a fantastic panoramic view of the city.***